How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 The diaphragm of the valve connects with a compressor via bolts molded into the diaphragm.

 This compressor moves the stem of the valve in upward and downward directions.
-Therefore, the diaphragm moves up and down with the up and down movement of the compressor.
+Therefore, the diaphragm moves up and down with the up-and-down movement of the compressor.

 These types of valves may also be employed for throttle services.
 The weir-type valve has good throttling, but the range is limited.
 Due to the large closing area along with the valve seat, the throttling behavior essentially corresponds to that of a quick-opening valve.